Up to 50% off sofas & mattresses — limited‑time deals.

 Limitations

-Povison's lineup trends deep and relaxed, which can be a trade-off for people who want built-in lumbar structure and a consistently upright sit.
+Povison's tested models lean relaxed and lounge-forward, which can be a trade-off for people who want firm built-in lumbar structure and a consistently upright sit.
 Larger configurations, especially power sets, can dominate smaller rooms and reduce layout flexibility once placed.
-Softer, lounge-forward seats (notably Silva and the deeper Arlo setups) can also slow repositioning, which matters if you stand up frequently, host formal seating, or prefer a firmer, "on top of the cushion" feel.
+Softer seats, notably Silva and the deeper Arlo settings, also make frequent stand-ups slower than a firmer sofa would.

 Povison Sofa Vs. Alternatives